Walkthrough: Creating a New Team Project

 Opening the Project Checklist

 Finally, open the project checklist and review the initial set of tasks created by the MSF for Agile Software Development template.
-The checklist provides you a sequence of tasks to follow to get started on your project.
+The checklist provides you a sequence of tasks to follow in getting started on your project.

 To open the project checklist